 September 2023 – January 2024: MEDEX conducts interviews and selects applicants for admission on a rolling basis.
 Applicants will be notified via email.
 Applicants offered a seat have three (3) weeks to accept and make a nonrefundable $500 deposit that will be applied toward the applicant’s first-quarter tuition.

 March 2024 – May 2024: Applicants accepted into the program undergo a criminal background check, including a drug screen.
 Acceptance may be contingent upon results of the background check.
 A second background check is conducted prior to commencing the clinical (second) year of the program.

 June 2024: Orientation for incoming students followed by summer quarter classes.

-MEDEX Northwest requires applicants to meet the following academic requirements in order to qualify:
+MEDEX Northwest requires applicants to meet the following academic requirements to qualify:

 Applicants must have a bachelor’s degree from a regionally accredited college or university in the U.S. or an equivalent degree from an accredited foreign institution by December 31st in the year of application.
 No specific degree discipline or major is required.

 All coursework must be completed with a B- (2.7) or better (per course) prior to the application deadline.

 Courses must be taken at a regionally accredited college or university in the U.S. or an equivalent course from an accredited foreign institution fora letter grade or grade on a 4.0 scale.
 Before registering for courses, applicants should check the accreditation status of the institution(s)(both online and local) here: Council for Higher Education Accreditation.